Alan Pardew: Sacked West Brom boss will struggle to return - Ian Wright

 His achievements include taking West Ham and Crystal Palace to FA Cup finals in 2006 and 2016 respectively.

-Speaking about Pardew's departure from West Brom after just four months in charge, Wright questioned the respect the players had towards their former manager.
+Speaking about Pardew's departure from West Brom after just four months in charge, Wright questioned the respect the players had for their former manager.

 "It looks to me that at no stage did they accept him as a manager and respect him enough to play in a way that would get them out of trouble," he told 5 live's Monday Night Club.